manya-bansal/mosaic-artifact/README.md

   make draw-fig<#>
   ```

-For example, if you want to run and draw fig13, you will run ```make run-fig13 && make draw-fig13```. *Please do not run benchmarks in parallel.
-This will introduce noise, and the graph output may vary.
-This includes another reviewer who may be running benchmarks on the same machine.*
+For example, if you want to run and draw fig13, you will run ```make run-fig13
+&& make draw-fig13```.

 We provide an estimate of how long we expect each benchmark to take:

   | Figure # | Benchmark | Time Taken |